leslie255/lbvm/manual.md

 Access of `vmem` with out-of-bound pointers results in halting of machine.

+Stack overflow/underflow is checked.

+PC overflow/underflow is checked.

 ## Addressing modes

 LBVM has three addressing modes for load/store instructions.